Welcome to the Rileys: Plot

-Ever since the death of their teenage daughter Emily, Doug (James Gandolfini) and Lois (Melissa Leo) Riley have been drifting apart.
-Because of her grief, Lois has become a cold and distant agoraphobic.
+Ever since the death of their teenage daughter Emily, Doug and Lois Riley have been drifting apart.
+Because of her grief, Lois has become cold and distant agoraphobic.
 Doug begins an affair with Vivian, a younger local waitress.

 One morning, Doug is informed that Vivian has died, and he travels to New Orleans on a business trip to clear his head.
-Instead, however, he ends up in a strip club where he meets 16-year-old stripper, Mallory (Kristen Stewart).
-He politely turns down her offer for a private dance, and - in order to avoid some work colleagues who entered the club - instead accompanies her home and makes an unusual proposition: if Mallory will allow him to stay in her run-down house long enough to straighten himself out, he will pay her $100 a day for her trouble.
+Instead, he ends up in a strip club where he meets 16-year-old stripper, Mallory.
+He politely turns down her offer for a private dance, and - in order to avoid some colleagues who entered the club - instead accompanies her home and makes an unusual proposition: if Mallory will allow him to stay in her run-down house long enough to straighten himself out, he will pay her $100 a day for her trouble.
 She accepts, and Doug phones Lois to tell her he will not be coming home for a while.
 She tells him that she knew about his affair with Vivian, but before the conversation can go any further, she hangs up.

 As time passes, Doug and Mallory settle into an unconventional kind of domesticity, and he becomes more of a father figure for her than anything else, including teaching her how to make a bed properly and taking care of her money.
-Meanwhile, back home, Lois realizes that she will have to act fast in order to save her marriage, even if that means venturing outside for the first time in nearly a decade.
+Meanwhile, back home, Lois realizes she will have to act fast to save her marriage, even if that means venturing outside for the first time in nearly a decade.
 After a couple of attempts, she gets in her car and heads south.